-16 The 10% limit applies if the interests arise from bank loans or from sales of commercial or industrial equipment.
+15 The 4% limit applies if the interests arise from sales of commercial or industrial equipment.
+The 12% limit applies if the interests arise from bank loans or from bonds or other negotiable securities regularly and substantially traded on known stock markets.
 The 15% limit applies in all other cases.

-17 In Great Britain, the tax may not exceed 10% of the dividends if the beneficial owner is a company holding at least 25% of the capital and 15% in other cases.
-Note that in Argentina dividend distribution is generally not subject to tax.
+16 The tax may not exceed 10% of the dividends if the beneficial owner is a company holding at least 25% of the capital and 15% in other cases.

-18 In the Netherlands, the tax may not exceed 10% of the dividends if the beneficial owner is a company holding at least 25% of the capital and 15% in other cases.
-Note that in Argentina dividend distribution is generally not subject to tax
+17 The tax may not exceed 10% of the dividends if the beneficial owner is a company holding at least 25% of the capital and 15% in other cases.

-In Norway, the tax may not exceed 10% of the dividends if the beneficial owner is a company holding at least 25% of the capital and 15% in other cases.
-Note that in Argentina dividend distribution is generally not subject to tax.
+$^{^{18}}$ The tax may not exceed 10% of the dividends if the beneficial owner is a company holding at least 25% of the capital and 15% in other cases.